grassrootseconomics/docs.grassecon.org/docs/ops/local_stakeholders.md

 Dear Sir/ Madam,

-**<span style="text-decoration:underline;">Re: Community Inclusion Currencies</span>**
+**<span style="text-decoration:underline;">Re: Community Asset Vouchers</span>**

 This Implementing Agency, with the assistance of county governments and other local stakeholders such as, Mosques, Churches, community chamas, schools, and individuals alike are working to create healthy and sustainable communities in the face of hard economic conditions.

-Community Inclusion Currencies (CICs) can be described as vouchers created by local groups and organizations that can be used to **support vulnerable households** in communities.
+Community Asset Vouchers (CAVs) can be described as vouchers created by local groups and organizations that can be used to **support vulnerable households** in communities.
 During times of crisis it helps communities support each other and maintain continued trade regardless of whether or not an individual can access local currency.

-In general, the CIC program aims to empower communities to take on the responsibility for their own financial well-being and economic growth.
+In general, the CAV program aims to empower communities to take on the responsibility for their own financial well-being and economic growth.
 The purpose of the training is to help communities understand the benefits and obligations of being part of the network.
-For instance, Community Inclusion Currencies (CICs) are a means to launch community projects, jump-start or bolster local economies, boost financial inclusion and to foster independence and sustainability of vulnerable communities.
+For instance, Community Asset Vouchers (CAVs) are a means to launch community projects, jump-start or bolster local economies, boost financial inclusion and to foster independence and sustainability of vulnerable communities.

-CICs are easy to use and open to everyone as a means of offering their support to the local community by providing their goods and services for barter trade.
+CAVs are easy to use and open to everyone as a means of offering their support to the local community by providing their goods and services for barter trade.
 To enroll you simply dial *384*96# on your phone line.
+[Or other instructions]

-It is in this regard that we write to your esteemed office requesting for a time to meet and ultimately authorization to continue with the implementation of community inclusion currency within District and its environs.
+It is in this regard that we write to your esteemed office requesting for a time to meet and ultimately authorization to continue with the implementation of Community Asset Vouchers within District and its environs.

 Thank you and we look forward to your support.